 You will be honed to harness your academic competence and training in the service of nation-building even as you act on your responsibilities as global citizens.
 You will be guided by Ignatian discernment and nurtured by a personal relationship with God, strongly oriented towards faith and justice, and rooted in culture.

 Ateneo de Manila's graduate education programs provides students the opportunity for further professional and personal growth, giving them a superior degree of competence in research and professional practice.
 One can choose among a wide range of graduate and professional degree programs offered by the University's nine higher education schools.

 Graduate education is a stage where leaders are prepared to take on the role as innovators and change agents in their own organizations and communities.
 As such, graduate students, through their enhanced intellectual and research capacities, are expected to contribute not only to knowledge production but more importantly to the advancement of policy and practice.

-The Loyola Schools, through its Graduate Programs, responds to the University’s commitment to the education of the whole person by providing a broad range of degree programs that are grounded on theory, informed by practice, global in perspective, and rooted in and culturally sensitive to local needs and realities.
+Our graduate programs respond to the University’s commitment to the education of the whole person by providing a broad range of degree programs that are grounded on theory, informed by practice, global in perspective, and rooted in and culturally sensitive to local needs and realities.